Green Building – A pathway to a more sustainably built & powered community

 What will New York’s climate law mean for buildings in Saratoga Springs?
 What will our homes look like in 2050, when our city is virtually carbon-free?
 Without a crystal ball, we can’t say for sure–but we can make educated guesses based on current policy discussions and industry trends.

 Let’s begin with the buildings that we live in: our houses, our apartments, our homes.
 Some of the new ones will be built according to net-zero design principles, with roofs oriented to capture sunlight and windows sized for optimal heating and cooling.
-Look for a post on our website in the coming weeks for an interview with Karen Kellogg about her net zero home.
+Click here to read our interview with Karen Kellogg about her net zero home.
+Others may choose to downsize to smaller homes, including tiny houses (click here to read our interview about the tiny house movement with Colby Kellogg-Youndt).
 But most of us, probably, will be living in the same familiar studios, townhouses, and rambling Victorians, retooled to meet a radical new set of energy standards.

 The replacement technologies at the heart of New York’s climate plan—and those of states and cities around the world—areair- and ground-source heat pumps.
 Heat pumps not only run on electricity, a cleaner power source than oil or gas, but they also leverage the heating and cooling potential of the ground or the outside air, making them many times more efficient than traditional boilers or furnaces.
 Heat pumps have long been a popular choice in milder climates, but the cold-climate technology keeps advancing, and models that can handle frigid winters are already on the market.
 Inone likely scenario, 50%-70% of new heating systems sold in the state will be electric as soon as 2030.